serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/EnumLocalTextRegistration/AddEnumTexts.md

 # EnumLocalTextRegistration.AddEnumTexts method
 **namespace:** *[Serenity.Localization](../../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Adds local text translations defined implicitly by Description attributes in enumeration classes.
-Only enum values that has Description attribute are added as local text.
-By default, enums are registered in format: "Enums.{EnumerationTypeFullName}.{EnumValueName}".
-EnumerationTypeFullName, is fullname of the enumeration type.
-This can be overridden by attaching a EnumKey attribute.
+Adds local text translations defined implicitly by DescriptionAttribute attributes in enumeration classes.
+Only enum values that have a DescriptionAttribute are added as local text.
+By default, enums are registered in the format "Enums.{EnumerationTypeFullName}.{EnumValueName}", where EnumerationTypeFullName is the full name of the enumeration type.
+This can be overridden by attaching an [`EnumKeyAttribute`](../../Serenity.ComponentModel/EnumKeyAttribute.md).

 ```csharp
 public static void AddEnumTexts(this ILocalTextRegistry registry, ITypeSource typeSource,